Friday, December 19, 2025

 History Building, San Francisco, later destroyed in the 1906 fire

-Grandpa Littell did survive and within a few months filed a lawsuit for $100,000 in damages against H.H.
+Grandpa Littell did survive and, within a few months, filed a lawsuit for $100,000 in damages against H.H.
 Bancroft, the building’s owner.
-The fractured bones fused in the healing process leaving Albert with a lifelong limp meaning that his career as the manager overseeing the mines may have ended not long after it began.
+The fractured bones fused in the healing process, leaving Walter with a lifelong limp, meaning that his career as the manager overseeing the mines may have ended not long after it began.

-Before long he and his young family were back overseas where he was employed at times in various locations with Jessie’s family, the Simón’s banking concern, the Anglo-Californian Bank.
-He was able to accept another job as a mining engineer, this time behind a desk, for the Rio Tinto Mining Company and he and his family lived in the company’s beautiful regional headquarters, Casa Colon, in Huelva, Spain.
+Before long, he and his young family were back overseas, where he was employed at times in various locations with Jessie’s family, the Simón’s banking concern, which was the Anglo-Californian Bank.
+He was able to accept another job as a mining engineer, this time behind a desk, for the Rio Tinto Mining Company, and he and his family lived in the company’s beautiful regional headquarters, Casa Colon, in Huelva, Spain.

 Had the Georgene Mine remained profitable longer or had the elevator cable not snapped, would the Littell family have stayed in Nevada?
-Could Mrs. Littell be content living among the rowdy, rough and raucous characters on the streets of Candelaria and Pickhandle Gulch?
+Could Mrs. Littell ever be content living among the rowdy, rough, and raucous characters on the streets of Candelaria and Pickhandle Gulch?

 1 Engineering News and American Contract Journal, Vol. 15, New York, January –July 1886.